vSphere8upgrade/7u3-to-8u1/README.md

 vSphere 8 Environment - https://docs.vmware.com/en/VMware-vSphere/8.0/vsphere-lifecycle-manager/GUID-B54663AB-B1D1-4E87-8B8C-76FF2998A477.html

-The best practice is to use your test environments to familiarize yourself with the new interface.
+__*Note*__ The best practice is to use your test environments to familiarize yourself with the new interface.

 ## Licensing <a name="licensing"></a>